Our Value Proposition

 I am Nadja, a former NATO Senior Executive, a seasoned crisis navigator, an emotional intelligence coach and passionate about building human resilience in an era of disruption.

-I worked as a senior executive stakeholder engagement coordinator at the NATO Communications and Information Agency.
+I worked as a senior executive stakeholder engagement coordinator at the NATO Communications and Information Agency (NCIA).
 I was with NATO for nearly two decades.
 Having worked closely with people from over 40 countries, I am uniquely positioned in fostering trust and understanding among diverse, global stakeholders across the public and private sectors within multidisciplinary teams.